ELIGIBILITY & PROGRAMS

 1. Toddler Classroom - two days of class each week and two home visits a month for two and three year olds.

-2. Early Care Program - a full nine hour day for infants & toddlers.
+2. Early Care Program - a full nine hour day for infants & toddlers provides nurture and education while parents are at work.

-3. Home Based Program - a weekly home visitation program for parents active in teaching their children.
+3. Home Based Program - a weekly home visitation program for parents who are active in teaching their children.

 4. Parents and Children Together (PACT) - a special program exclusively for children in the child welfare (foster care) system and their parents.